datashizteam/A4/README.story.md

 - [scrollama](https://github.com/russellgoldenberg/scrollama)
 - [ScrollWatch](https://edull24.github.io/ScrollWatch/)

-NoUISlider is included by default, with some preset NAE styles.
+NoUISlider is included by default, with some preset styles.
 To include it, simply include the library in your JS file `import noUiSlider from 'nouislider'`.
 Then in `src/css/config.styl`, uncomment `no-ui-slider.styl`.

 ## CSS